HanWeinrich/NOAA-PMEL-OME_eDNA_Collection_Protocol_SmithRoot_PeristalticPump_BeBOP/NOAA-PMEL-OME_eDNA_Collection_Protocol_SmithRoot_PeristalticPump.md

 7. Once all is filtered, continue pumping until all water is removed from the Smith-Root, then run dry for 1 minute to pre-dry the sample prior to preservation.
 Remove the straw from the inlet end of the Smith-Root and discard.
 8. Remove the Smith-Root filter housing from the tubing and immediately place back in the provided labeled bag and seal carefully.
 Place the section of tubing with the barbed luer adapter in your clean aluminum foil boat for reuse with a replicate sample or another sample from the same site.

 ### Sample Preservation

 The Smith-Root filter housing contains a proprietary desiccant (the yellow end of the housing) that dries and preserves the sample without the need for additonal preservatives.
 Ensure the Smith-Root bag is well sealed so no additional air can get in, and that the filter housing is entirely empty of water.
 There is no need to remove the disc filter from the Smith-Root for separate preservation as the housing and bag are designed to preserve the sample.

 ### Storage

 Store preserved samples at room temperature in a dry, cool location.
-Samples can be shipped without any need for cooling, provided that shipping temperatures are not excessively hot or below freezing.
+Samples can be shipped with no cold storage, provided that shipping temperatures are not excessively hot or below freezing.

-Samples should be extracted as soon as is timely and sterile (not onboard a ship), but the Smith-Root has been demonstrated to preserve DNA for at least 6 months if needed.
+Samples should be extracted as soon as is timely and sterile (not onboard a ship), but the Smith-Root has been demonstrated to preserve DNA for at least 6 months, if needed.

 ### Quality Control